Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of nebari init --guided-init command"
+     alt="Output of the nebari init --guided-init command" src="/posts/asmi-blogposts/nebari-gi.png"
-     src="/posts/asmi-blogposts/nebari-gi.png"
     />
     <img
-     alt="Output of nebari init --guided-init command"
+     alt="Output of the nebari init --guided-init command" src="/posts/asmi-blogposts/nebari-gi1.png"
-     src="/posts/asmi-blogposts/nebari-gi1.png"
      />
     <img
-     alt="Output of nebari init --guided-init command"
+     alt="Output of the nebari init --guided-init command" src="/posts/asmi-blogposts/nebari-gi2.png"
-     src="/posts/asmi-blogposts/nebari-gi2.png"
      />
     <i>Output of nebari init guided-init command</i>
 </p>

-As we can see it's more like a survey that asks users to fill out the correct details for generating the `nebari-config.yaml` file.
-We have used the [questionary library](https://github.com/tmbo/questionary) for having the options for the questions.
+As we can see it's more like a survey that asks end-users to fill out the details for generating the `nebari-config.yaml` file.
+To create this questionnaire, We have used the [questionary library](https://github.com/tmbo/questionary).

-After creating or generating the `nebari-config.yaml`, It's time to validate and render it respectively.
+After generating the `nebari-config.yaml`, it's time to validate and render it respectively.
 First we will see the `help` command output for the validate to see all the options and requirements available for it.

 ```bash
   nebari validate --help && nebari render --help